nicholsons/comp0035-2024-tutorials/activities/comp0035-tutorial1.md

     6. Choose a license is optional.
 A license tells other developers whether and how they can use your code.
 4. Click **Create repository**.

-## Create a repository using GitHub Classroom
+## Create a repository by accepting a GitHub Classroom assignment

-For this course in addition to Git and GitHub we will also be using GitHub Classroom.
 GitHub Classroom provides a way for you to create repository so that it can then be accessed by yourself, the course tutor and PGTAs.

+You can directly access the classroom, though you don't need to do this as you will be given a link to the classroom assignments when you need to use it.

 All coursework repositories for COMP0034 and COMP0035 are created using GitHub Classroom.